-The electrotechnical industry has a strong tradition of standardization which has given rise to a specific culture and approach to standardization matters.
+Abstract: The electrotechnical industry has a strong tradition of standardization which has given rise to a specific culture and approach to standardization matters.
 For practical and historical reasons, different traditions are present in the automotive industry.
-The paper gives an overview of the evolution in this domain, with a view towards further developments such as new drive train topologies and fuel cells.
+In the case of the electrically propelled vehicle (this term encompasses battery-electric, hybrid and fuel cell vehicles), where automotive and electrical technologies meet, special considerations had to be taken to come to an efficient standardization scene; the interaction with vehicle regulations has also to be taken into account here.
+This paper gives an overview of the evolution in this domain [1], with a view towards further developments such as new drive train topologies and fuel cells.